 The research tells us that one of the best ways for us to improve on future performance is to reflect on and better understand how we handled situations in the past so we can continue the things that helped us and modify or eliminate the behaviors that were detrimental to our success.
 The exercise you just completed was a way for you to begin to develop the skill of doing just that- great job!!
 The more you practice this skill set, the easier it becomes, but it starts with you understanding you.
 Take what you just learned about yourself and apply it to your goals and dreams for 2020.
 Don’t forget to come back tomorrow as we give you another opportunity to reflect and learn.

 Hello VLE Participants!

-We hope you are all getting excited for the 2016 Veterinary Leadership Experience (#VLE2016)!
-We’ve been creating some buzz about the upcoming event, posting little samples of what you may expect.
-We’ve had fun sharing these teasers with you, and we hope you’ve enjoyed them.
+We hope you are all getting excited for the 2018 Veterinary Leadership Experience (#VLE2018)!
+We’ve been creating some buzz about the upcoming event, posting little samples of what you may expect and some experiences from past participants.
+We hope you’ve enjoyed them.
 Now we’d like to share some thoughts on WHAT TO BRING, and hope this will help you prepare for your trip.

 - Weather gear: Weather in Post Falls, Idaho can be unpredictable this time of year.
 Prepare for rain or shine, unexpected pop up showers, and for both cool and warm weather.
 Consider packing clothes you may wear in layers.
 We suggest a rain jacket, sweatshirt or fleece, and a hat for the sun.

 - Sturdy footwear: We are outside walking and moving a lot.
 Feel free to pack your sandals for free time, but for many activities you’ll be required to have sturdy and solid footwear.

 - Comfy clothes: The days are filled with activities both indoors and outdoors.
 Make sure you pack comfortable clothes.
 Of course elastic waistbands have the added benefit of providing you comfort room as you enjoy the terrific food.